semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 | `metavariable_analysis`  | Under `metavariable_analysis`, you can define additional keys: `analyzer` and `metavariable`, which specifies the kind of analysis Semgrep performs and on what variable.  |

 :::tip
-For more information, see Semgrep rule definition for [<i class="fa-regular fa-file-lines"></i> Focus metavariable](/writing-rules/rule-syntax/#focus-metavariable).
+For more information, see the Semgrep rule definition for [<i class="fa-regular fa-file-lines"></i> Focus metavariable](/writing-rules/rule-syntax/#focus-metavariable).
 :::

 #### Subkeys under the `validators` and `http` keys

-The validators key uses a list of keys to define the validator function.
+The `validators` key uses a list of keys to define the validator function.
 In particular, the `http` key defines how the rule forms a request object and what response is expected for valid and invalid states.
 Although there are some rules that do not use a `validators` key, most Secrets rules make use of it.

 ```yaml
   ...